-Normally chickens can live for many years, but chickens farmed for their flesh are slaughtered when they are just babies, at 6-8 weeks.
-Due to selective breeding, these chickens grow at such abnormal rates that most suffer painful skeletal disorders by the time they are slaughtered.
+Normally chickens can live for many years, but chickens farmed for their eggs are slaughtered when they are very young, at about 18 months.
+Due to selective breeding, these chickens have abnormal rates of egg laying, much more than the wild birds they were bred from.
+This high rate of egg laying causes huge stress on the hens' bodies.

 After a life of intense suffering, all animals in the poultry industry are killed at a very young age, drastically cutting short their normal life span.
 Each animal values their life and doesn't want to die.
 Even animals raised in "free range" systems suffer many of the same practices and end up at the same slaughterhouse.
-There is no such thing as the

-"humane slaughter" of an animal who doesn't want to die.
+There is no such thing as the "humane slaughter" of an animal who doesn't want to die.